So what can we do to improve database performance?

-You can host Grafana yourself or get the creators to host it for you.
+You can host Grafana yourself, use the managed service in AWS or get the creators to host it for you.
 Grafana runs as a process on your computer or server, and you access the interface through your browser.
 Your dashboard can display your data as single numbers, graphs, charts, or even a heat map.
 Below is an example dashboard set up through the Grafana web interface:

 Installing Grafana Locally

 The instructions for installation depend on where you plan to run Grafana.
 I normally run applications like this locally to get a feel for how it works before deploying remotely.
 Grafana provides comprehensive instructions for wherever you want to deploy it.